 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules and federal statutory provisions referenced in this rule, see rule 3745-1-03 of the Administrative Code.]

-(A) It is the purpose of these water quality standards, in this chapter, to establish minimum water quality requirements for all surface waters of the state, thereby protecting public health and welfare; and to enhance, improve and maintain water quality as provided under the laws of the state of Ohio, section 6111.041 of the Revised Code, the federal Clean Water Act, and rules adopted thereunder.
+(A) The purpose of these water quality standards, in this chapter, is to establish minimum water quality requirements for all surface waters of the state, thereby protecting public health and welfare; and to enhance, improve and maintain water quality as provided under the laws of the state of Ohio, section 6111.041 of the Revised Code, the federal Clean Water Act, and rules adopted thereunder.

-(B) Whenever two or more use designations apply to the same surface water, the more stringent criteria of each use designation will apply.
+(B) Whenever two or more use designations apply to the same surface water, the more stringent criteria of each use designation applies.

-(E) The following exceptions will apply only to the specific water quality criteria involved in each case for a reasonable period of time as determined by the director.
+(E) General exceptions.
+The following exceptions apply only to the specific water quality criteria involved in each case for a reasonable period of time as determined by the director:

 (a) The pesticide is applied in accordance with label instructions.